 Brie Larson deserves better.
 She’s a rare performer whose innate charisma can smooth over a film’s rough edges.
 Capitan Marvel has many.
 Consider the film’s first quarter.
 An exposition-laden opening meanders to a surprisingly cheap-looking set piece on an alien world.
 The script proffers a mystery around Larson’s character’s identity, but it doesn’t engage.
 Larson does.

-After another set piece, the film finally finds its feet.
+After another forgettable set-piece, the film finds its feet.
 Larson crash-lands in 1990’s Los Angeles and teams up with Samuel L. Jackson who’s reprising his role as super-spy Nick Fury.
 The Larson-Jackson pairing proves inspired.
 Their scenes together provide the film’s best moments.